Kalpa-Ranjan/Learn-HTML/README.md

 Ans: 6

-> What is the default?
+> What happens if you skip the heading levels, such as going from h1 to h3?

 Ans: It will create confusion for users and search engine.
-> What happens if you skip the heading levels, such as going from h1 to h3?

 > How many h1 tags can be used in single page?

 Ans: 1